Abdullah9340/Legend-Of-Zelda/readme.txt

-Legend Of Zelda (Remake)
+Legend Of Zelda (Bootleg Remake)
 Game Description:
 Control a character who probaly has 1 too many weapons and use him to fight the evil robots!
 Your objective?
 Reach round 10.
 Round 1 starts with 1 robot and each new round adds one more.
 Ever see yourself getting low on health?
-Talk to the npc on the right to heal up.
+Talk to the npc on the left to heal up.

 Game Controls:
 W and Arrow up : Move player up